MicrosoftDocs/win32/desktop-src/Memory/reserving-and-committing-memory.md

 ---
-Description: 'The following example illustrates the use of the VirtualAlloc and VirtualFree functions in reserving and committing memory as needed for a dynamic array.' ms.assetid: 'f46bd57d-7684-4a08-8ac7-de204aecb207'
+Description: The following example illustrates the use of the VirtualAlloc and VirtualFree functions in reserving and committing memory as needed for a dynamic array. ms.assetid: f46bd57d-7684-4a08-8ac7-de204aecb207
-title: Reserving and Committing Memory
+title: Reserving and Committing Memory ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reserving and Committing Memory